Whilst considered avant-garde, the band was free from pretentious guff and perfectly capable of composing funky, fun, and user-friendly hit singles.

 It makes for a nifty little single as well, although, really, just buy Future Days and listen to the whole bloody thing.
 You owe yourself that much.

-A sprawling 18 minute epic from Tago Mago, at the heart of this incredible song is Liebezeit’s remarkable drumming (he was renowned for his otherworldly metronomic abilities.
+Halleluwah is a sprawling 18-minute epic from Tago Mago, at the heart of this incredible song is Liebezeit’s remarkable drumming (he was renowned for his otherworldly metronomic abilities.

 The band joked he was more machine than human), but also a funky moment of electronic funk.